 Photo: Recyclops Ss / Unsplash / Image For Representation Only

-Rakt Talai, located around 15 km from Nathdwara, is a historical site that commemorates the Battle of Haldighati.
+Rakt Talai, a historical spot in Nathdwara tourist places list, is a site that commemorates the Battle of Haldighati.
 It is a significant battlefield where the forces of Maharana Pratap clashed with Mughal emperor Akbar’s army in 1576.
 The name Rakt Talai, meaning “Lake of Blood,” signifies the fierce battle fought here.
 Today, it is a memorial to Rajput’s bravery, with a small museum showcasing artefacts from the battle.
 The site offers a glimpse into the valour of Maharana Pratap and the rich history of the region.
 It is one of the scenic places to visit in Nathdwara.

 Major Attractions: Historical significance, battlefield memorial